devanooga/devanooga.com/_posts/2017-04-22-Annoying-Mastodon-Users-with-a-Bot.md

 I ran this bot for a few days under the handle [@japanesetranslator][translator].
 It seemed to annoy a few [instance admins][annoy], since it sent out so many toots.
-So be warned that if you run a simliar bot, you might get your bot or your instance banned.
+So be warned that if you run a similar bot, you might get your bot or your instance banned.
 Have fun!

 [mastodon]: https://mastodon.social/about